 Starting Kindi again

-Vera completed her first week at Die Rasselbande, the German Preschool here in San Diego.
+Vera, our older daughter, completed her first week at Die Rasselbande, the German Preschool here in San Diego.
 We’re pleased to have found it.
 It has most of the qualities we are seeking: caring and nurturing caregivers who are well-organized and qualified including a competent director.
 The facilities were not as fancy as a preschool in a posher neighborhood, but the children seemed to have a lot of space.
 They also put in new flooring and got rid of the stained carpeting that had been in the classrooms when we first visited.
 Most importantly, they speak and teach only in German.
 It is like a German island in the city limits except that many of the parents don’t speak German.
 I hear some of the children speaking English, but Vera assures me that she still responds in German.

 Probably the one misgiving I have about the preschool is the fact that there aren’t any mixed age groups.
 For some reason, the parents who had originally started the preschool as a co-op, opted to divide the classes according to age: 2-3 year olds in one group, 3-4 year olds in another, 4-5 year olds in yet another.
 I observed my younger daughter Stella, playing with the play cash register in Vera’s classroom, as we got Vera settled in.
 Some other boys who were Vera’s age (i.e. two years older) seemed to squeeze her out of the way, without actually touching her.
 Stella didn’t respond well; the boys didn’t respond well to that.
 I thought of how this similar situation would have probably played out in our old kindergarten.
 The boys probably would have talked to Stella, maybe even tried explaining how the cash register worked and then carried on playing with each other.
 Playing with children of other ages seems to teach them how to interact in a society better.
 It certainly helped Vera become a better big sister as she understood suddenly more that her new little sister had limitations by virtue of being a baby.
 I’m trying not to fret about this one point, but I did talk to Vera about how important it is to know how to play with children younger than she is and reinforce how well she does that already.